wildfly/wildfly/feature-pack/src/main/resources/content/bin/client/README-CLI-JCONSOLE.txt

-The jboss-cli-client jar can be used to remotely manage a JBoss AS instance with CLI or jconsole.
+The jboss-cli-client jar can be used to remotely manage a WildFly instance with CLI or jconsole.
 Copy jboss-cli-client.jar to your client machine.
-You do not need to install JBoss AS.
+You do not need to install WildFly.

 TO RUN CLI:
 java -jar <PATH TO jboss-cli-client.jar> [--help] [--version] [--controller=host:port]